EddyVerbruggen/nativescript-plugin-firebase/docs/FIRESTORE.md

 ### Ordering and limiting results of `collection.where()`
 Return data sorted (asc or desc), or limit to a certain number of results:

+> Make sure to checkt the comment on the `.catch` below.

 ```typescript
 const citiesCollection = firebase.firestore().collection("cities");